asa-degroff/spacetimeripple/README.md

 ## Acknowledgments

 - WebGPU for providing the next-generation graphics API
-- The amazing web graphics community for inspiration and resources
+- Ken Perlin for creating Perlin noise